 What do I need to have to apply for an Initial Teacher Training Course?

-- GCSEs: Firstly, applicants to teacher training need to have at least a grade C in English and Maths GCSE (or equivalent standard).
-If you are looking to get into primary teaching you will also need a grade C or equivalent in Science.
+GCSEs: At least a grade C in English and Maths GCSE grade C or equivalent in Science.

 You can complete your teacher training either through a school, while employed at a school or through a higher education institution such as a university or college.
 In order to get onto these courses you will need relevant experience in your sector/subject: